mohamedjawady/mohamedjawady.github.io/content/posts/network-architecture-blue-team-fundamentals.md

 ![Enterprise Network Zones](/diagrams/network-architecture/enterprise_zones.png)

-This diagram shows the correct flow of network traffic in an enterprise environment.
-Notice how user devices connect through access switches to the core network infrastructure, and internet access flows through the edge router and perimeter firewall.
-This represents realistic network architecture where traffic flows through proper network devices rather than magical direct connections.
+This diagram demonstrates the proper flow of network traffic in an enterprise.
+You can see that user devices connect through access switches to the core of the network.
+Internet access flows through the edge router and the perimeter firewall.
+This is how a real-world network ideally would be laid out.
+Network traffic goes in and out through proper network devices and not random magical connections.

 ### Zone-Based Traffic Flow Rules